Respect the dignity of others, especially when you disagree

 • With a Frustrated Client: They’re yelling about a missed deadline.
 Your job isn’t to yell back or list excuses.
 It’s to say, “I completely understand your frustration, and you have every right to be.
 Let’s focus on what we can do right now to fix this.”
 You’ve respected their dignity and de-escalated the situation.

-• In a Political Debate (or at the family dinner table!): Instead of saying “You’re wrong,” try “Help me understand how you came to that conclusion.”
-It shifts the dynamic from combat to curiosity.
+• In a Political Debate (or at the family dinner table!): Instead of saying “You’re wrong,” say it as “Help me understand how you came to that conclusion.”
+It changes the dynamic from combat to curiosity.

 To whom it appeals?